TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/GitForWindows.rst

 Cleaning up
 -----------

-Because there is a separate branch for this patch the only thing that is needed is to checkout master.
-This can be done on the command line ('git checkout master') or using TortoiseGit by using from the context menu "TortoiseGit > Switch/Checkout...".
+Because there is a separate branch for this patch the only thing that is needed is to checkout the main branch.
+This can be done on the command line ('git checkout main') or using TortoiseGit by using from the context menu "TortoiseGit > Switch/Checkout...".
-Select the branch 'master' from the dropdown and click OK.
+Select the **main** branch from the dropdown and click OK.

 Starting a new patch
 ====================